oiwic/QOS-v0.1/README.md

 # _QOS_ v0.1
-QOS(Quantum Operating System) is a softwave package developed for operating supperconducting quantum computers.
+QOS(Quantum Operating System) is a softwave package for operating supperconducting quantum computers.